Bhaskar1612/Bookerie/README.md

 ## Features
-Admin and customer authentication
+- Admin and customer authentication
-Admin can add books, delivery partners, supplies, and complete orders Customers can add books to their cart and place orders Browsing and searching for books
+- Admin can add books, delivery partners, supplies, and complete orders
+- Customers can add books to their cart and place orders

 ## Installation